Currently open positions:

 Founded in 2001, the Prison Policy Initiative (https://www.prisonpolicy.org) is a leading organization in the fight against mass incarceration.
 The organization uses data to explain the need for criminal justice reform and spark policy advocacy campaigns on a number of issues.

-The expected salary for this position is $50,000/year plus health insurance, all Massachusetts state holidays, paid vacation, paid sick time, and an IRA match.
+The expected salary for this position is $50,000/year plus health insurance, all Massachusetts state holidays, two weeks paid vacation, two weeks paid sick time, and an IRA match.

 This position has a rolling deadline, but we welcome applicants who cannot start until Fall 2020.